- Last Updated on 11 March 2016

-The APCG-Lynne Rienner Best Dissertation Award Committee invites submissions for the best dissertation in African politics 2014.
+The APCG-Lynne Rienner Best Dissertation Award Committee invites submissions for the best dissertation in African politics 2015.
 The award carries a prize and is intended to recognize outstanding scholarship in African politics.
 Only one dissertation may be nominated per department.
-Dissertations that were completed and accepted in the 2014 calendar year are eligible for this award.
-This year’s selection committee includes: Elisabeth King (New York University, chair), Elliot Green (London School of Economics), and Dominika Koter (Colgate University).
+Dissertations that were completed and accepted in calendar year 2015 are eligible for this award.

-The APCG-African Affairs Best Graduate Student Paper Award Committee seeks nominations for the 2014/15 award.
+The APCG-African Affairs Best Graduate Student Paper Award Committee seeks nominations for the 2015/16 award.
 The award carries a cash prize and is intended to recognize outstanding scholarship in African politics.
-Eligible papers must be nominated by a member of the APCG (self nominations not allowed), written by a graduate student, and presented at the 2014 APSA, 2014 ASA, 2015 ISA, or 2015 MPSA annual meeting.
-The papers cannot have a co-author with a Ph.D.
-This year’s committee consists of:
+Eligible papers must be:

-The APCG Best Article Committee seeks nominations for the 2014 award.
-All articles published in peer-reviewed journals in 2014 are eligible.
-This year’s committee includes:
+The APCG Best Article Committee seeks nominations for the 2015 award.
+All articles published in peer-reviewed journals in 2015 are eligible.

-Copies of nominated books must then be sent to each committee member at the addresses listed below no later than April 30, 2015.
+Publishers should send copies of nominated books to each committee member at the addresses listed below no later than April 30, 2016.

 Department of Political Science